 Mega volume lashes are fairly new on the scene.
 These involve fans of 8-15 ultra lightweight lash extensions adhered to one natural lash and result in a super dramatic special occasion look.

 Muse + Mave specializes in Classic, Volume, and Hybrid lash extensions.
 We love creating looks that are natural enough for everyday wear, but bold enough to make your beautiful eyes stand out from the crowd!
 Now that you understand the different styles of lash extensions available, let’s talk about the lash extensions themselves!

 There are essentially two kinds of extension available: Real fur or hair, and synthetic.

-Real Mink lashes are made of actual mink fur.
-In my opinion, real mink lashes are not a desirable option due primarily to the inhumane methods used to harvest the fur.
+These lashes are made of actual mink fur.
+In our opinion, real mink lashes are not a desirable option due primarily to the inhumane methods used to harvest the fur.
 In addition, they are very expensive and they easily lose curl once wet since they are real hair.
+Total no-go.

 Most of the time, anything labeled Mink or Silk is actually a synthetic lash made of a plastic called PBT.
 Your lash tech should always be informed about the product they use, because lash manufacturers use Mink and Silk interchangeably.
 These two marketing labels have just stuck around through the years because frankly, PBT doesn’t sound all that luxurious!

 For example, one manufacturer could produce a Silk lash that is very shiny, while another’s Silk lash could be matte and very tapered – these two lashes would result in completely different looks once applied.
 There are other buzz words out there in the industry – Cashmere, Diamond, Laser, Clover, Flat, etc which may only confuse or even mislead.
 The bottom line is all synthetic lashes are essentially plastic but there are certain characteristics produced during manufacturing that can vary to produce different results with the finished full set.